Hasnt-Ahmad/Next-Word-Prediction-LSTM-NLP-/README.md

 **3.Model Architecture:** The model is built using a Sequential API with the following layers:

-   **Embedding Layer:** Converts word indices into dense vectors of fixed size.
+  **i.
+Embedding Layer:** Converts word indices into dense vectors of fixed size.

-   **Bidirectional LSTM:** Captures information from both directions in a sequence.
+  **ii.
+Bidirectional LSTM:** Captures information from both directions in a sequence.

-   **Dense Layer:** Outputs a probability distribution over the entire vocabulary.
+  **iii.
+Dense Layer:** Outputs a probability distribution over the entire vocabulary.

-   **Training:** The model is trained with categorical cross-entropy loss and Adam optimizer for 50 epochs.
+  **iv.
+Training:** The model is trained with categorical cross-entropy loss and Adam optimizer for 50 epochs.

-   **Prediction:** After training, the model predicts the next words for a given seed text, generating coherent and contextually relevant text.
+  **v.
+Prediction:** After training, the model predicts the next words for a given seed text, generating coherent and contextually relevant text.

 **How to Use:**

-   **Dataset:** Ensure the dataset (medium_data.csv) is loaded and preprocessed.
+   **i.
+Dataset:** Ensure the dataset (medium_data.csv) is loaded and preprocessed.

-   **Training:** Run the training code to fit the model on the input sequences.
+   **ii.
+Training:** Run the training code to fit the model on the input sequences.

-   **Prediction:** Input a seed text to generate the next words using the trained model.
+   **iii.
+Prediction:** Input a seed text to generate the next words using the trained model.

 **Dependencies:**
     **TensorFlow**